 Ammunition is spread all around, making it almost impossible to move without risking your own life.
 It is a place that people would normally avoid, but wolves seem to love it: military zones.

 On July 8th BIORAMA organised, together with the Allentsteig military, a tour to visit the exclusive wolf-area in the Austrian military zone.
-Wolf-expert Gundrun Pflüger and Nick Huisman from the European Wilderness Society joined the tour.
-On July 15th Max Rossberg, Nick Huisman and US-Wilderness expert Garry Oye visited the former German military zone Königsbrücker Heide, accompanied by its superintendant Jürgen Stein.
+The European Wilderness Society joined the tour, after an earlier visit on July 15th with US-Wilderness expert Garry Oye visited to the former German military zone Königsbrücker Heide, accompanied by its superintendant Jürgen Stein.
 Comparing the latest information from Königsbrücker Heide Wilderness and Allentsteig, we can see some interesting similarities.

 First wolves in the military zones